Continuous restore in Backup Manager

 The Continuous Restore feature can be used on all backup devices.

-Note that due to the nature of the System State data source, it needs to be restored to a different computer (not the one on which Continuous Restore is set up).
+Due to the nature of the System State data source, it needs to be restored to a different computer (not the one on which Continuous Restore is set up).
 Otherwise all files and settings would get overwritten and it would not be possible to continue the auto recovery.

 There is a particular case of Continuous Restore that has some usage limitations.
 This is system state restore to a virtual machine (Virtual Disaster Recovery).
 The target virtual machine is not supposed to be in use while the Continuous Restore mode is active.
 If the Backup Manager (or the Recovery Console) detects that the virtual machine was started in-between restore sessions, further restores will be blocked and you will get an error message.
 This is done to prevent possible data loss.